Buttler hits 54 off 22 balls as Royals win in IPL

 They then restricted Hyderabad to 131-8 with Yuzvendra Chahal taking 4-17 and Trent Boult 2-21.

-Buttler, 32, was the leading batsman in the IPL last season with 863 runs including four centuries as the Royals finished as runners-up.
+Buttler, 32, was the leading batter in the IPL last season with 863 runs including four centuries as the Royals finished as runners-up.

 Last November, he led England to a T20 World Cup triumph.